 Yet, in more recent months, Hampi has begun its march towards an entirely new kind of identity — as a destination for luxury travellers from across the world.
 During my three days in the lost city which is much loved by heritage aficionados and backpackers, I met travellers seeking out local experiences, exploring farm-to-table dining and enjoying its abundant birdlife.
 Among them was Tim Hastings who owns a few restaurants in and around London and two organic farms in Canterbury.
 This was Hasting's third time in India.
 “Hampi seemed way out and offbeat, but I am surprised to see it has several interesting experiences besides the temples and ruins, of course.
 We have had picnics organised by the riverside, we have been on coracle rides, enjoyed a traditional meal, visited a sloth bear sanctuary and also seen an interesting museum exhibit.”

 Hampi has a never-ending gaggle of cafes and open-air restaurants, and its popularity among adventure seekers who come looking for bouldering experiences.
-A Museum

 The exhibit he is talking about is the ‘Place Hampi’, a new media art installation.
 You put on 3D glasses and virtually manoeuvre your way through the ruins of Hampi.
 Created by two Australian historians who spent years studying and documenting them, their work was discovered by the Jindal family at a museum in Melbourne.
 They replicated it closer to home, in a cultural centre called Kaladham at Vidyanagar.